binaricorn/agent/README.md

+# Making machine learning accessible

-# Getting started with ML101
+## Getting started with ML101

 This is a getting started guide for beginners to Python who want to run through Francis Tseng's [ML101 workshop notes](https://github.com/frnsys/ml101).